jasLogic/mipea/README.md

-# epaRPi
+# mipea

-## easy peripheral access for Raspberry Pi
+## minimalistic peripheral access for the Raspberry Pi

 This library grants easy and fast access to peripherals.
 The GPIO, PWM and SPI are implemented at the moment.